 Our Ducklings (EYFS) are taught by Mrs Curtis and Mrs Dixon, our deputy headteachers.
 Mrs Curtis teaches on a Monday, Tuesday and alternate Wednesdays and Mrs Dixon teaches on a Thursday, Friday and alternate Wednesdays.
-This year they are supported in the mornings by Mrs Walker.
+This year they are supported by Mrs Dorman.

 If you need to contact your child’s class teacher, you can do this via Tapestry or via the class email address firstname.lastname@example.org

 Our youngest children enjoy a wide range of continuous provision activities to enable them to complete the majority of their learning through play.
 The children have daily access to both the indoor and outdoor learning environments and are encouraged to engage in a combination of independent learning, adult led play activities and focused teaching activities.

 Our Ducklings have a daily Phonics, Maths and story time session which are taught in addition to carefully planned play activities to encourage development across all seven areas of learning.

 This year our topic headings have been chosen carefully based on what we will think will be of interest to the children, inspire our children to have a love of learning and nurture their curiosity about the world.